digitalascetic/iron-router-i18n/README.md

 #### missingLangCodeAction(path, options)

-Action to be taken when no language code can be found in path (default is trying to redirect to a language aware path).
+Action to be taken when no language code can be found in path (default is trying to redirect to a language aware path based on the current configured language).

 #### langCodeAction(path, options)

 Action to be taken when a language code is found.
 Default is using ``options.i18n.setLanguage`` to set the language.

 #### rewritePath(path, options)

 Called after ``langCodeAction`` it gives the option to rewrite the path before dispatching it through Iron Router.
 Default strategy is to strip language code so that the path can match language agnostic routes.

 #### setLangCode(lang)